-The LGBTQ+ Studies program focuses on the experiences, cultures, and stories of lesbian, gay, bisexual, transgender people, and all those who identify as LGBTQ+.
+The LGBTQ+ Studies program focuses on the experiences, cultures, and stories of lesbian, gay, bisexual, and transgender people, and all those who identify as LGBTQ+.

-Some of the topics examined are: the struggle for equality among members of the LGBTQ+ community, concepts of sexual and gender identity, and how LGBTQ+ individuals have been regarded throughout history – in society at large, in families, the workplace, educational settings, religious institutions, popular culture, and other contexts.
+Some of the topics examined are the struggle for equality among members of the LGBTQ+ community, concepts of sexual and gender identity, and how LGBTQ+ individuals have been regarded throughout history – in society at large, in families, the workplace, educational settings, religious institutions, popular culture, and other contexts.

 Why LGBTQ+ Studies?

-A minor in LGBTQ+ Studies complements majors in a variety of areas, including business, comparative literature, education, English, health professions, history, journalism, psychology, sociology, classics, political science, religion, and more.
+A minor in LGBTQ+ studies complements majors in a variety of areas, including business, comparative literature, education, English, health professions, history, journalism, psychology, sociology, classics, political science, religion, and more.
 This area of study may benefit students who plan to go on to graduate school to earn advanced degrees in business, counseling, education, law, psychology, and the humanities.

 More about the minor

 This interdisciplinary program in LGBTQ+ studies draws on the strengths of departments throughout the University.
 You will receive advisement from a network of faculty mentors, so the courses you take are suited to your personal, professional, and academic interests.